Our daily timetable

 Ladies offer food by placing it in front of the abbot.
 He cannot take it directly from a lady.
 Gentlemen offer food directly to the monks.
 The item should be raised off the floor, and only lowered once the monk has touched it.

+A vegetarian lunch.
+Welcome!
 Lunch would normally consist of several dishes and rice, as well as fresh fruit.
-It is varied, so may have soup, noodles, baked goods, desert, etc.
+It is varied, so may have soup, noodles, baked goods, desert, etc. Lunch is the last meal of the day, although some fruit or biscuits are sometimes available in the afternoon.

-13:00 Afternoon Dharma talk and meditation.
+13:00 — Afternoon Dharma talk and meditation

 A similar format to the morning class.
 A talk given by a monk on the Dharma, in both Thai and English.
 Then walking meditation, sitting meditation and lying down meditation.
+The monk will be available to answer any questions after the class.
+Please use this opportunity to ask all the questions you may have.

-16:00 Cleaning and helping in the monastery.
+16:00 — Cleaning and helping in the monastery

 The monastery always needs a little upkeep.
 Cleaning and helping may involve raking leaves, putting away plates, cutting up fruit, picking fruit, feeding the fish, cleaning around your dorm or kuti, setting up the Dharma hall, and so on.
 Everyone needs to help a little.